 Lydia has been seen many times in full apparition and she has also been observed walking around the madame’s room.
 It is said that sometimes she can be hostile towards men.
 However, it has not been established if she died in the house.

-There are also barmen and musicians in period costume ready to serve you the finest drinks.
-It’s like stepping back in time to when the town was in the height of the gold rush.
+There are also barmen and musicians in period costumes ready to serve you the finest drinks.
+It’s like stepping back in time to when the town was at the height of the gold rush.